webplatform/docs/tutorials/canvas/Canvas_tutorial/Transformations/index.md

 ====A save and restore canvas state example====

-[[Image:=Canvas_savestate.png]]This example tries to illustrate how the stack of drawing states functions by drawing a set of consecutive rectangles.
+[[File:Canvas savestate.png|right|A stack of concentric rectangles on a canvas.]]This example tries to illustrate how the stack of drawing states functions by drawing a set of consecutive rectangles.

 The first step is to draw a large rectangle with the default settings.
 Next we save this state and make changes to the fill color.
 We then draw the second and smaller blue rectangle and save the state.
 Again we change some drawing settings and draw the third semi-transparent white rectangle.